Aaron-Junker/aaron-junker.github.io/_posts/2021-10-30-Weekly Windows 6.md

 description: A blog post full with Windows news
 ---

+Update: This is the last blog post of this series, as it's too much work for nothing

 ## Android Apps for Windows 11 beta users

 Microsoft announced in [a blog post](https://blogs.windows.com/windows-insider/2021/10/20/announcing-android-apps-on-windows-11-preview-for-windows-insiders-in-the-beta-channel/) that Windows Subsytsm for Android is comming to beta users in the US.